awesomerank/awesomerank.github.io/lists/guillaume-chevalier/awesome-deep-learning-resources.md

 ## Online Classes

 - [Machine Learning by Andrew Ng on Coursera](https://www.coursera.org/learn/machine-learning) - Renown entry-level online class with [certificate](https://www.coursera.org/account/accomplishments/verify/DXPXHYFNGKG3).
 Taught by: Andrew Ng, Associate Professor, Stanford University; Chief Scientist, Baidu; Chairman and Co-founder, Coursera.
-- [Deep Learning Specialization by Andrew Ng on Coursera](https://www.coursera.org/specializations/deep-learning) - New Deep Learning series of courses ([1](https://www.coursera.org/account/accomplishments/records/ZXKXMPVXFL8T), [2](https://www.coursera.org/account/accomplishments/records/9AMGUFTFXRQH), [3](https://www.coursera.org/account/accomplishments/records/J69EJSCNRCW6), 4, 5) by Andrew Ng, now with Python rather than Matlab/Octave.
+- [Deep Learning Specialization by Andrew Ng on Coursera](https://www.coursera.org/specializations/deep-learning) - New series of 5 Deep Learning courses by Andrew Ng, now with Python rather than Matlab/Octave, and which leads to a [specialization certificate](https://www.coursera.org/account/accomplishments/specialization/U7VNC3ZD9YD8).
 - [Deep Learning by Google](https://www.udacity.com/course/deep-learning--ud730) - Good intermediate to advanced-level course covering high-level deep learning concepts, I found it helps to get creative once the basics are acquired.
 - [Machine Learning for Trading by Georgia Tech](https://www.udacity.com/course/machine-learning-for-trading--ud501) - Interesting class for acquiring basic knowledge of machine learning applied to trading and some AI and finance concepts.
 I especially liked the section on Q-Learning.
 - [Neural networks class by Hugo Larochelle, Université de Sherbrooke](https://www.youtube.com/playlist?list=PL6Xpj9I5qXYEcOhn7TqghAJ6NAPrNmUBH) - Interesting class about neural networks available online for free by Hugo Larochelle, yet I have watched a few of those videos.
+- [GLO-4030/7030 Apprentissage par réseaux de neurones profonds](https://ulaval-damas.github.io/glo4030/) - This is a class given by Philippe Giguère, Professor at University Laval.
+I especially found awesome its rare visualization of the multi-head attention mechanism, which can be contemplated at the [slide 28 of week 13's class](http://www2.ift.ulaval.ca/~pgiguere/cours/DeepLearning/09-Attention.pdf).

 <a name="books" />

 ## Books

 - [How to Create a Mind](https://www.amazon.com/How-Create-Mind-Thought-Revealed/dp/B009VSFXZ4) - The audio version is nice to listen to while commuting.
 This book is motivating about reverse-engineering the mind and thinking on how to code AI.
 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) - This book covers many of the core concepts behind neural networks and deep learning.
 - [Deep Learning - An MIT Press book](http://www.deeplearningbook.org/) - Yet halfway through the book, it contains satisfying math content on how to think about actual deep learning.
 - [Some other books I have read](https://books.google.ca/books?hl=en&as_coll=4&num=10&uid=103409002069648430166&source=gbs_slider_cls_metadata_4_mylibrary_title) - Some books listed here are less related to deep learning but are still somehow relevant to this list.